Claim for Medical Negligence Case Elements

-Parents who are informed about the legal process are better able to assist in the prosecution of their child’s claim, and will be able focus on their child’s every day needs.
+Parents who are informed about the legal process are better able to assist in the prosecution of their child’s claim and will be able to focus on their child’s everyday needs.
 Consider this to be Medical Malpractice 101.

 Elements of a Medical Malpractice Case

 Medical malpractice cases have the same elements as other personal injury cases.
 These types of cases are called “torts,” which is a word that means a private or civil wrong or injury.
 There are four elements to every tort:

 In order for a person or corporation to be legally responsible for an injury, there must be a duty.
 In most medical malpractice cases the existence of a duty is the simplest element to prove: when a doctor treats a pregnant mother, for example, he has a duty to the mother, the unborn child, and toward the father.
 A hospital has the same duty when its employees (for example, nurses) treat or care for a pregnant mother.